 However, some of these types of olive oil can have a robust, peppery flavor profile.
 If you are working with delicate greens, veggies, and fruits, these tasting notes may overpower the fruity flavors in your salad.
-If that’s the case, use your fancy or particularly flavorful EVOO for half the oil, and use a more mild olive oil, such as regular refined oils, for the rest.
-In fact, you can even get different flavor notes from the different varietals of olives, like Koroneiki.
+If that’s the case, look for a milder style extra virgin, or use your particularly flavorful EVOO for half the oil, and use a mild olive oil, such as "regular" or light olive oil, for the rest.
+In fact, you can even get different flavor notes from the different varieties of olives, like Koroneiki, Frantoio, Picual or Itrana.

 What Is The Best Vinegar For A Vinaigrette?